OFIS Architects

-OFIS arhitekti (OFIS Architects) is an architecture practice based in Ljubljana, Slovenia, founded in 1996 by architects Rok Oman and Špela Videčnik.
-The office works on residential, cultural, sports and hospitality projects in Slovenia and abroad.
+OFIS arhitekti (OFIS Architects) is an architectural practice based in Ljubljana, Slovenia, founded by Rok Oman and Špela Videčnik.

+The work is informed by local traditions and modes of inhabitation across different spatial and cultural contexts.

 History

-OFIS Architects was established in 1996, during a period of architectural development in Slovenia following the country’s independence.
-Early commissions included housing projects, small public buildings and cultural renovations.
-In the early 2000s the practice gained wider international attention after receiving the Young Architect of the Year Award in London and being selected for Architectural Records Design Vanguard list (2001).
+OFIS Architects was established in 1996 during a period of architectural development in Slovenia following the country’s independence.
+Early work included housing projects, small public buildings and cultural renovations.
+In the early 2000s the practice gained broader international attention after receiving the Young Architect of the Year Award in London and being selected for Architectural Record’s Design Vanguard list in 2001.